 Open to outstanding first degree graduates in engineering, science or medicine either nominated directly through a sponsoring company or enrolled on a UK University EngD/Industrial Doctorate programme.
 Candidates from SMEs particularly encouraged.
 Please see 2015 IF General Regulations for full eligibility criteria.
-Applications for 2015 will open on 1 October 2014.

 Approximately eight awards are made each year, one of which is designated the ERA Foundation Fellow in the electro-technology sector.